EO-DataHub/eodhp-guide/services/resource-catalogue.md

 ### Code Repositories and Artifacts

+The resource catalogue service consists of multiple sub-services, each with their own repositories and artifacts.
-- Deployment is configured in https://github.com/EO-DataHub/eodhp-argocd-deployment repository, apps/resource-catalogue directory
+- Deployment for each component is configured in https://github.com/EO-DataHub/eodhp-argocd-deployment repository, apps/resource-catalogue directory

+#### FastAPI
+- API to allow users to perform EODH-specific actions within the catalogue.
+Allows for interactions such as ordering commercial data via [data adaptors](data-adaptors.md).
+- Code available in https://github.com/EO-DataHub/resource-catalogue-fastapi repository
+- Container image published to public.ecr.aws/eodh/resource-catalogue-fastapi AWS ECR

 #### Data sources

+Raw data from several data sources is converted into STAC by harvesters. which run regularly to ensure that the EODH catalogue is kept up to date with changes to upstream data.

 ##### SPDX harvester
-- The SPDX harvester is a cron job that runs monthly to compare the already fetched files with those available at SPDX licenses.
+- The SPDX harvester runs monthly via a cron job to maintain a collection of SPDX licences.
 It first checks for a valid SPDX license identifier.
 If one is found, it creates two different license links using the transformer code repository, which then become part of the collection.
-Currently, the licenses are stored in an SPDX S3 bucket for each environment, and the bucket is hosted using CloudFront.
+Currently, the licenses are stored in an SPDX S3 bucket for each environment, which is hosted using CloudFront.
 - Code available in https://github.com/EO-DataHub/eodhp-spdx-change-scanner repository
 - Container image published to public.ecr.aws/eodh/eodhp-spdx-change-scanner AWS ECR

 ##### Airbus harvester
-- Harvests data from Airbus and converts to STAC format
+- Harvests data from Airbus Optical and SAR archives, and converts to STAC format
 - Code available in https://github.com/EO-DataHub/airbus-harvester repository
 - Container image published to public.ecr.aws/eodh/airbus-harvester AWS ECR